 This region’s rainforests are among the most complex and species-rich ecosystems in the world.
 Southeast Asian rainforests are renowned for the elephants and orangutans that live in them, and more than 3,000 species of plant have been registered.

 How we go about saving the rainforests of Southeast Asia and Oceania

-Since Rainforest Foundation Norway (RFN) began working in Southeast Asia in 1997, we have initiated a range of projects together with local partners in Indonesia, Malaysia, Papua New Guinea and Myanmar.
+Since Rainforest Foundation Norway (RFN) began working in Southeast Asia in 1997, we have initiated a range of projects together with local partners in Indonesia, Papua New Guinea and Myanmar.

 Our main focus in this region has been to work for sustainable forest management and securing land rights for forest peoples.
 Rights are key to our approach to protecting the rainforest.
 That is because, in our experience, the forest is best preserved where the rights, including land rights, of its traditional populations are recognised and upheld.

 We support the struggle of forest peoples to secure their land rights and to make their voices heard.

 Our partners are dedicated organisations that maintain close contact with local communities at risk of losing their traditional territories as a result of the aggressive deforestation, plantation and logging policies typical of this region.
 Supporting forest peoples' legal action against abuse by plantation and logging companies has for years been an important element in our work in the region.

 We also work to help forest peoples obtain exclusive rights to use their traditional lands.
 Through capacity building, culturally adapted education and legal training, we seek to strengthen the role of forest communities in protecting their forest from destruction.